LSSTDESC/rail_dnf/README.md

 - `zmin`, `zmax`, `nzbins`: Float values defining the minimum and maximum redshift range and the number of bins for estimation of the PDFs.
 - `pdf_estimation`: Boolean; if True, computes a probability density function (PDF) for the redshift of each object.

+DNF calculates its own point estimate, `DNF_Z`, which is stored in the qp Ensemble `ancil` data.
+Also, DNF calculates other photo-zs called `DNF_ZN`.

+- `DNF_Z` represents the photometric redshift for each galaxy computed as the weighted average or hyperplane fit (depending on the option selected) for a set of neighbors determined by a specific metric (ENF, ANF, DNF) where the outliers are removed

+- `DNF_ZN` represents the photometric redshift using only the closest neighbor.
+It is mainly used for computing the redshift distributions.

 ## RAIL: Redshift Assessment Infrastructure Layers